2025–26 Diósgyőri VTK season

 The 2025–26 season is Diósgyőri VTK's 58th competitive season, 3rd consecutive season in the Nemzeti Bajnokság I and 125th year in existence as a football club.
 In addition to the domestic league, Diósgyőr participate in this season's editions of the Magyar Kupa.

+Diósgyőr finished in Fizz Liga (domestic league) in 11th place and was relegated to the second division.